Tauram/Surplus/README.md

 2. Equal processing speed
 3. Equal resource requirements

+In other words, Surplus should not be inherently more limited, slower or more resource heavy than other programming languages.

 Surplus aims to implement object-oriented programming as simply as possible, and it is NOT a language made for the programmer's convenience.
 If there is a way to implement it while perserving the aforementioned properties by changing your code, the language is adequate.

 For example, there is no for-loop in Surplus, since it can be recreated by using a while-loop and an index variable with equal speed and resource cost.